 #6 Point the user to useful workarounds, FAQs and help documents.

 Again, keep it relevant and specific.
-A simple workaround or a targeted help document link might prevent the customer going elsewhere….
+A simple workaround or a targeted help document link might prevent the customer from going elsewhere….

 #8 Respond to criticisms in 4 and 5 star reviews